 CEO, Media Matters for Women

-Sharon Bylenga is Founder and former Executive Board Chair of Media Matters for Women (MMW), which she was inspired to set up after working for an international NGO which builds public service radio stations in post-conflict and crisis zones.
+Sharon Bylenga is the founder and former Executive Board Chair of the charity Media Matters for Women (MMW), which she was inspired to set up after working for an international NGO which builds public service radio stations in post-conflict and crisis zones.

 She founded MMW to demonstrate that, used together, mobile phones and solar rechargers are highly effective and significantly less costly than radio in meeting the information needs of Africa’s rural women and girls.